kul-sudo/eportal/README.md

 ## Contributions
 Especially:
-1. Better organizing the project
+1. Better organizing the code
 2. Implementing cells for bodies
 3. Documentantion in the code and in the README (what you're reading right now)
 4. Adding more viruses and skills